addyosmani/backbone-fundamentals/index.md

     }
 });

-var somePhoto = new Photo({ src: "test.jpg", title:"testing"});
+var somePhoto = new Photo({ src: 'test.jpg', title:'testing'});
-somePhoto.changeSrc("magic.jpg"); // which triggers "change:src" and logs an update message to the console.
+somePhoto.changeSrc('magic.jpg'); // which triggers "change:src" and logs an update message to the console.

 ```